MyPi Serial COM Ports Available

 Device-tree overlays for UART0 and 1 are available allowing configuration of which pins these serial lines are to appear on, these can all be configured via the device-tree dt-blob.bin or the overlay section in config.txt

-It should be noted that both Raspberry Pi serial ports have a minor quirk where on opening the serial port a single spurious character is sent, this currently has no work-around but all activity after this initial pulse work fine.
+It should be noted that on older kernels (pre-4.9.x) both Raspberry Pi serial ports have a minor quirk where on opening the serial port a single spurious character is sent, this currently has no work-around but all activity after this initial pulse work fine.